txoof/resume/README.md

 GDrive Audit produces a google sheet that shows all the files within a folder and their owners.
 This tool can aid google super admins migrating folders into a Google Shared Drive.
 Run the audit tool to verify that all items contained within the shared folder are owned by the team and are suitable for migrating into a Google Shared Drive.

-Remember: When super-admins migrate a folder into a Shared Drive all ownership of the files is transferred to the organization.
+Remember: When super-admins migrate a folder into a Shared Drive, all ownership of the files is transferred to the organization.
 This is strictly a ONE WAY process and cannot be undone.
-If items that are meant for organization-wide consumption are migrated, the rest of the organization will lose access.
+If items that are meant for organization-wide consumption are migrated, the rest of the organization may lose access.
 Each item must be individually restored to the original owner.
-There is no undo.
+There is no undo. **Migrate with caution!**

 ### [insertFiles](https://github.com/txoof/insertFiles)

-Quikcly insert files iles by grade-level into Student Cumulative Folders on Google Drive.
+Quikcly insert files by grade-level into Student Cumulative Folders on Google Drive.
 This can assist in adding standardized test scores, report cards or similar documents into Student Cumulative Folders.

 ### [PortfolioCreator](https://github.com/txoof/portfolioCreator)